Tolbat/JagdoomE/README.md

 3 - GetTheWad.py - provided by Tolbat

-4 - PadTempBin1.py - old method provided by Tolbat

-5 - Cygwin - now required - use OldMakefile for old build
+4 - Cygwin - now required - use OldMakefile for old build

 	Please download Cygwin for windows with the following ADD ONS: gcc-core → Select for installation (C Compiler)